Rashidun cavalry: Training, tactics and strategy

 Aside from that distinguishing role which characterized by the Mobile Guard cavalry were their task to plugging the gaps between Muslim ranks to avoid enemy penetration, which they practiced during the battle of the Yarmuk.
 During the reign of caliph Umar.
-The caliph instructed Salman Ibn Rabi'ah al-Bahili to establish systematic military program to maintain the quality of caliphate mounts.
+The caliph instructed Salman Ibn Rabi'a to establish systematic military program to maintain the quality of caliphate mounts.
 Salman enlisted most of the steeds within realm of caliphate to undergo such steps: